Online Differentially Private Synthetic Data Generation: Introduction

 \section{Introduction}

-Differential privacy (DP) has emerged as a leading standard for safeguarding privacy in scenarios that involve the analysis of extensive data collections.
+{Differential} privacy (DP) has emerged as a leading standard for safeguarding privacy in scenarios that involve the analysis of extensive data collections.
 It aims to protect the information of individual participants within datasets from disclosure.
 At its core, an algorithm is differentially private if it can produce consistently randomized outcomes for nearly identical datasets.
 This approach to privacy preservation is gaining traction across various sectors, notably in the implementation of the 2020 US Census \cite{abowd2019census, hawes2020implementing, hauer2021differential} and among technology companies \cite{cormode2018privacy, dwork2019differential}.
 The scope of differential privacy extends to a wide range of data science applications, including statistical query \cite{mckenna2018optimizing}, regression \cite{chaudhuri2008privacy, su2016differentially}, parameter estimation \cite{duchi2018minimax}, and stochastic gradient descent \cite{song2013stochastic}.

 Existing research focuses on developing specialized algorithms for specific tasks constrained by predefined queries.
 This necessitates a significant level of expertise and often requires the modification of existing algorithms.
-Addressing these challenges, a promising approach is to create a synthetic dataset that approximates the statistical properties of the original dataset while ensuring differential privacy \cite{hardt2012simple, bellovin2019privacy}.
+Addressing these challenges, a promising approach is to create a synthetic dataset that approximates the statistical properties of the original dataset while ensuring differential privacy \cite{hardt2012simple, bellovin2019privacy,wasserman2010statistical}.
 This approach facilitates subsequent analytical tasks on the synthetic dataset without additional privacy risks.

 Despite extensive research in differential privacy, most advancements have focused on scenarios involving a single collection or release of data.
 However, in reality, datasets frequently accumulate over time, arriving in a continuous stream rather than being available all at once.
-This is common in various domains, such as tracking COVID-19 statistics or collecting location data from vehicles \cite{kim2021survey}.
+This is common in various domains, such as tracking COVID-19 statistics, collecting location data from vehicles \cite{kim2021survey}, or internet search and click data\cite{chan2011private}.
 In these contexts, generating online synthetic data that adheres to differential privacy standards poses significant challenges \cite{bun2023continual, kumar2024privstream}.